CapnOdin/GridGUI/docs/Classes/GridGUIClass.md

 > **name**: exW

-> **desc**: How much of the excess width the cell should take up relative to the other width exspanding cells.
+> **desc**: How much of the excess width the cell should take up relative to the other width expanding cells.
 Can be an object with keys the same names as the optional arguments that this method takes.

 > **type**: number

 > **name**: exH

-> **desc**: How much of the excess height the cell should take up relative to the other height exspanding cells.
+> **desc**: How much of the excess height the cell should take up relative to the other height expanding cells.

 > **type**: number